-- 3.30.
+- 3.29.
 Some rural settlements, however, have greater sustainability credentials than others and may, for example, have 'everyday' facilities, such as a shop/ post office, a (non-fee paying) school, and/or good public transport access to neighbouring service / employment centres.
 Availability of everyday facilities is important in helping to reduce unnecessary traffic movements and engendering a sense of community, which helps to prevent 'social isolation'.
 The scale of development that will be acceptable under this policy will therefore be very small and will be commensurate with the size of the settlement, the level of service provision within the settlement and its accessibility to nearby employment/service centres.
-Careful consideration will also be given to the cumulative effects of development over the plan period so to avoid levels of development that are disproportionate to the scale, function and accessibility of the settlement, and to prevent piecemeal encroachment into open countryside and the consequent erosion of the Borough's rural character. - 3.31.
+Careful consideration will also be given to the cumulative effects of development over the plan period so to avoid levels of development that are disproportionate to the scale, function and accessibility of the settlement, and to prevent piecemeal encroachment into open countryside and the consequent erosion of the Borough's rural character. - 3.30.
 Proposals under this policy must also comply with the relevant requirements of Policy RES5.
-The impact of any development on the character of the settlement and its landscape setting will be extremely important considerations.
-Care should be taken that such development, which could include minor infilling, does not harm open spaces or gaps that make a positive contribution to the character of the settlement, including views and vistas. - 3.32.
+The impact of any development on the form, character and landscape setting of the settlement will be extremely important considerations, particularly so where sites are located in or adjacent to a Conservation Area or the AONB.
+Care should be taken that such development, which could include minor infilling, does not harm open spaces or gaps that make a positive contribution to the character of the settlement, including views and vistas. - 3.31.
 For the avoidance of doubt, Policy RES4 does not apply to Tewkesbury town, the Urban Fringe Settlements, the Rural Service Centres and the Service Villages.
 These settlements are subject to housing land allocations in the JCS and/or are proposed to be subject to allocations within this plan.
-Settlement boundaries have been defined for these settlements so to prevent further unplanned growth beyond that within the Development Plan. - 3.33.
-For the purpose of Policy RES4 and the application of Policy SD10 of the JCS, the Council will consider the built up area of the settlement to be its continuous built form as it existed at the start of the plan period and excluding: - a) individual buildings or groups of dispersed buildings which are clearly detached from the continuous built up area of the settlement; - gardens, paddocks and other undeveloped land within the curtilage of buildings on the edge of the settlement where land relates more to the surrounding countryside than to the built up area of the settlement; - c) agricultural buildings and associated land on the edge of the settlement; and
+Settlement boundaries have been defined for these settlements so to prevent further unplanned growth beyond that within the Development Plan. - 3.32.
+For the purpose of Policy RES4 and the application of Policy SD10 of the JCS, the Council will consider the built up area of the settlement to be its continuous built form as it existed at the start of the plan period and excluding:

-- d) outdoor sports and recreation facilities and other formal open spaces on the edge of the settlement. - 3.34.
-Policy RES4 does not apply to rural settlements within the Green Belt.
-Proposals at such settlements will instead be restricted to the exceptions set out at paragraphs 145 and 146 of the NPPF.
+- a) individual buildings or groups of dispersed buildings which are clearly detached from the continuous built up area of the settlement; - b) gardens, paddocks and other undeveloped land within the curtilage of buildings on the edge of the settlement where land relates more to the surrounding countryside than to the built up area of the settlement; - c) agricultural buildings and associated land on the edge of the settlement; and - d) outdoor sports and recreation facilities and other formal open spaces on the edge of the settlement. - 3.33.
+Policy RES4 does not apply to rural settlements within the Green Belt unless they relate to limited infilling in a village, limited affordable housing as a rural exception site or any other exception set out at paragraphs 145 and 146 of the NPPF.
 All other open market housing proposals will be regarded as inappropriate development in the Green Belt and will only be permitted in very special circumstances.